-After our Pet CPR demo we came across so many dogs in heat distress and several that we sent immediately to veterinary care.
-As we always do at outdoor events, we offered free temperature checks on any dog that owners were concerned about.
+After our Pet CPR demo, we came across so many dogs in heat distress and several that we sent immediately to veterinary care.
+As we always do at outdoor events, we offered free temperature checks on any dog that caused their owner’s concern.
 There were countless dogs that we equipped with instant ice packs and recommended air conditioning immediately.
-Many questions that were asked by those panicking owners and we wanted to answer for all of you….
+Many questions were asked by those owners, and we want to share all the answers with you.

 Internal Body Temperature above 103°

 Uncontrollable and Loud Panting

 Rapid Heart Beat

 What causes Heatstroke & How can I prevent heat stroke?